pviwatkurkul/cse15l-lab-reports/lab-report-4.md

 **/paths**

 ![Image](1.png)
-* Searches for the first occurent of paths with the / command.
+* Searches for the first occurence of paths with the / command.

 **enter**